Can You Lease A Car With Bad Credit?

 Cars!
 They get you from one place to another place.
 Sometimes that other place is work.
 If you have a job and you don’t live within walking distance or close to good public transportation, you’ll probably need a car to get there!

-But we don’t have to tell you that cars are important.
+We don’t have to tell you that cars are important.
 And we don’t have to tell you that they’re expensive either.
 That’s why many people choose to lease a car instead of buying it outright.
 And then you’ll only have to commit to a few years.

 But what if your credit isn’t so hot?
 Can you still lease a car?
 And should you?